6 Ways to Get Military Travel Discounts

 - Enterprise offers rates of at least 5% off the base rate for rental cars that are being used for leisure travel by government and military officials.

-- Budget has one of the best military discounts yet — 25% off base rates when members of the American forces sign up for a free Veterans Advantage account.
+- Budget has one of the best military discounts yet — up to 35% off base rates when members of the American forces sign up for a free Budget Veterans account.

-- Avis also provides the military community with 25% off base rates when folks sign up for Avis’ free Veterans Advantage program.
+- Avis also provides the military community with up to 35% off base rates when folks sign up for Avis’ free Veterans Advantage program.

 5. “Space A” Flights